toncho11/DosWindowsNet/README.md

 There is a support for 1 level windows overlapping.
 So one window over another window will visualise correctly.
 Closing the second window will restore the integrity of the first one.
 But there are limitations

 ## Applications
-  * Email.exe - an application that allows you to check your email from the Windows or Linux console.
-If you use Gmail and 2-Step-Verification then you need to use [Application Password](https://support.google.com/accounts/answer/185833?hl=en).
+  * email.exe - an application that allows you to check your email from the Windows or Linux console.
+If you use Gmail and 2-Step-Verification then you need to use [Application Password](https://support.google.com/accounts/answer/185833?hl=en) instead of your main password.

 ## Future work:
 Add more Windows/Controls